 The following graph shows the movement in Chicago (CBOT) December 2018 Wheat Futures price and the 2018/19 APW Multigrade price delivered Port Kembla.

-Currently the CBOT December 2018 Wheat Futures price is A$261/tonne equivalent and the APW Multigrade price is $452/tonne delivered Port Kembla, reflecting a positive basis of A$191/tonne.
-This basis compares with a basis of approximately A$79/tonne at this time in 2017 and A$30/tonne in 2016, a reflection of current domestic demand for livestock feed and forecast poor harvest.
+Currently the CBOT December 2018 Wheat Futures price is A$251/tonne equivalent and the APW Multigrade price is $347/tonne delivered Port Kembla, reflecting a positive basis of A$96/tonne.
+This compares with a basis of approximately A$33/tonne at this time in 2017, a reflection of current domestic demand for livestock feeding.

-The current domestic price at Port Kembla is A$143/tonne above the Decile 9 price, calculated on prices from 2009 to date.
-Given such prices, there seems little reason to store grain unpriced over and above the amount required to feed livestock.
+The current domestic price at Port Kembla is above the Decile 9 price, calculated on prices from 2009 to date.
+This compares to a Decile 5 price at the same time last year.

-Assuming freight to port of $38/tonne, the present Multigrade price represents $414/tonne local depot, which may not be in excess of clients’ Break Even Price at adjusted drought yields.
+Assuming freight to port of $38/tonne, the present Multigrade price represents $309/tonne local depot, which should be well in excess of clients’ Break Even Price.